 - Broken links happen all the time.
 Be sure to spend some time on your site to make sure all the links work.

 - Be careful using hyphenated words.
-Check to make sure they should or should not be hyphenated, and if there is a choice, make sure to be consistent.
+Check to make sure they should or should not be hyphenated, and if there is a choice, do not hyphenate.

 - Limit the use of italics for titles that require italics.
 Statistically, it is difficult to read on a computer screen, so minimize the use as much as possible.

 - Make sure to spell out your department name as least once in each page prior to referring to it by its acronym.

 - Spell out words such as months, days, street names, etcetera in their entirety since there are no space issues on web pages.